clambin/tado-exporter/README.md

 ### Prometheus

 Add tado-exporter as a target to let Prometheus scrape the metrics into its database.
 This highly depends on your particular Prometheus configuration.
-In it simplest form, add a new scrape target to `prometheus.yml`:
+In its simplest form, add a new scrape target to `prometheus.yml`:

 ```
 scrape_configs: